tsuru/tsuru/service-api-fine-grained-permissions/service-fine-grained-permissions-v2.md

 action.
 For matched requests allowed by `legacyCompat`, still use the resolved dynamic kind; `legacyCompat` changes only the authorization fallback, not the audit identity.
-Keep `CustomData` with `method`, resolved `action`, and manifest operation `name` for display and migration diagnostics.
+Keep `CustomData` with `method`, resolved `action`, and manifest operation `action` for display and migration diagnostics.

 ---